CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to undo the last operation.
+(Undo works for Add, Update, Delete, Set Commands)
 3. TaskBook reverts back to the last version
 4. TaskBook shows the success message
 Case Close